 - Finish it off with your physical or electronic signature.

-It's is very important to provide necessary details, statements and disclosures and format them accordingly to ensure the success of your takedown notice.
+It's is very important to provide the necessary details, statements, and disclosures and format them accordingly to ensure the success of your takedown notice.
 If you find it complicated or are unsure of the process, you may use our professional takedown service and we'll handle it for you.

 Where to send a DMCA takedown notice?